cdl-geneseo/critical-digital-practices/mod-4/css-basics.md

     color: white;
 }
 ```
 ***Be sure that you've saved both files.*** Now, open `practicing-stylesheets.html` in a browser.
 (If it's already open, just refresh the page.)
 The page should look no different from how it did earlier.
 Why would it?
-Your style instructions haven't changed.
+Your style rules haven't changed.
 But they're no longer contained inside `practicing-stylesheets.html` (except for the one inline style we added to a single paragraph); instead, they're being pulled in via the link you added in `<head>` to your external `styles.css` file.

 At this point, you could cut the empty `<style></style>` element from `practicing-stylesheets.html`.
 However, take note: If your external file specifies files across multiple documents, but you want to customize something for *just this one document*, any styles you put within `<style></style>` would override those in the external file *for this one document alone*, just as any inline styles you specify using the `style` attribute within a particular element will override those set within `<style></style>` *for that one element alone*.
 That's the cascade at work.